bmabsout/Thesis/src/chapters/00_introduction.typ

 == Problem Statement

-Robot learning systems must satisfy multiple competing objectives simultaneously: a quadrotor must track trajectories accurately while maintaining stability, conserving energy, and avoiding obstacles; a manipulation system must reach targets quickly while moving smoothly and respecting safety constraints.
+Robot learning systems must satisfy multiple competing objectives simultaneously: a quadrotor must track trajectories accurately while maintaining stability, conserving energy, and avoiding obstacles.
 Traditional reinforcement learning approaches handle such multi-objective scenarios through linear scalarization—combining objectives into weighted sums that obscure individual objective meanings and create brittle, difficult-to-tune systems.

 This approach leads to two interconnected challenges.
 First, the *expressivity challenge*: linear combinations cannot capture the semantic relationships between objectives that characterize real robotics tasks.
 When a practitioner specifies that "safety should never be compromised for speed," this hierarchical relationship cannot be expressed through linear weights.
 Second, the *deployment challenge*: policies trained on linearly-scalarized objectives often fail catastrophically when transferred to deployment environments, as the brittle numerical relationships learned in training do not generalize across distribution shifts.